The Data-Driven Censored Newsvendor Problem: Introduction

 {These characterizations prove to be pivotal in demonstrating that a simple algorithm asymptotically achieves the fundamental lower bound due to demand censoring, as the number of samples grows large.} Our algorithm, \textsf{Robust Censored Newsvendor} (\ALG, \Cref{alg:newsvendor}), proceeds in two stages.
 In the first stage, it tests for identifiability by estimating the fraction of demand that lies below $\lambda$.
 If this estimate exceeds the critical ratio by some appropriately tuned confidence parameter, the algorithm outputs an empirical estimate of the optimal newsvendor quantity.
 If it falls short of the critical ratio by some confidence term, on the other hand, it classifies the problem as unidentifiable and computes an empirical estimate of the minimax optimal ordering quantity.
 In between, it is unable to conclusively determine identifiability, and defaults to outputting $\lambda$.

 This practical algorithm lies on the spectrum of achievability characterized in \Cref{thm:minimax-risk-identifiable}.
 Namely, across {\it all} regimes of identifiability, it guarantees $O(1/\sqrt{N})$ worst-case regret with respect to the minimax risk with probability $1-\delta$, where $N$ is the number of samples associated with ordering quantity $\lambda$ (henceforth referred to as samples {at the boundary}), and $\delta$ determines the algorithm's confidence level for identifiability (\Cref{thm:minmax_regret}).
 While seemingly intuitive, the above description sweeps under the rug that our algorithm (necessarily) only uses censored data to compute all of its estimates.
 Hence, it is a priori unclear that any of these would in fact be unbiased, a prerequisite to our algorithm obtaining its strong guarantees.
 Herein lies a crucial design choice: our algorithm {\it only} uses samples at the boundary.
-This choice is quite subtle: while censored data in general will produced biased estimates, by subsetting amongst samples at the boundary, we are able to recover unbiasedness of all empirical estimates.
+This choice is quite subtle: while censored data in general will produce biased estimates, by subsetting amongst samples at the boundary, we are able to recover unbiasedness of all empirical estimates.

 We subsequently complement these upper bounds with matching lower bounds (up to polylogarithmic factors) for all possible censoring regimes (\Cref{thm:lb}).
-We do so via a unified treatment for all possible instances, reducing the decision-making problem to that of hypothesis testing. {Finally, we demonstrate the strong practical performance of our algorithm via extensive computational experiments, on both synthetic and real-world datasets \citep{sahoo2023superstore}.
-We specifically explore the dependence of our algorithm's numerical performance on (i) the number of samples $N$, (ii) the observable boundary $\lambda$, and (iii) the variability of the underlying demand distribution. {We observe that our algorithm asymptotically achieves the minimax risk $\risk$ across all censoring regimes,} as compared to state-of-the-art benchmarks that assume identifiability~\citep{ban2020confidence,fan2022sample}. }
+We do so via a unified treatment for all possible instances, reducing the decision-making problem to that of hypothesis testing.
+Finally, we demonstrate the strong practical performance of our algorithm via extensive computational experiments, on both synthetic and real-world datasets.
+We specifically explore the dependence of our algorithm's numerical performance on (i) the number of samples $N$, (ii) the observable boundary $\lambda$, and (iii) the variability of the underlying demand distribution. {We observe that our algorithm asymptotically achieves the minimax risk $\risk$ across all censoring regimes,} as compared to state-of-the-art benchmarks that assume identifiability~\citep{ban2020confidence,fan2022sample}.
+We moreover propose a practical modification to \ALG (\ALGplus, \Cref{alg:newsvendor_plus_plus}) which leverages the entirety of the dataset, as opposed to only samples at the boundary; we observe that this modification can yield significant performance improvements in the identifiable regime.